syntaxandempathy/s-and-e-hub/articles/0901-count-that-couldnt/materials/script-test-1/charts_export/README.md

 # Charts Export Directory

-*This directory contains images used for reporting purposes.*
+*This directory contains PNG files for use in reporting and presentations.*

 ## Overview
-This directory stores PNG files used in various reports to illustrate key findings and trends.
-The charts were generated using [tool name], and are currently not being actively updated.
-The images are organized chronologically, and may be used in presentations and documentation.
-They illustrate human editorial impact, content transformation types, and summarize key metrics.
-Currently, no further updates to these charts are expected.
+This directory contains a collection of PNG charts and images related to editorial impact and content transformation.
+These visuals are intended for use in presentations, reports, and internal documentation.
+The images are pre-generated and ready to be used as-is.
+No further processing or generation is required.
+Currently, all files are marked as skipped in the metadata, and thus not directly accessible through automated processes.

 ## Contents
-* `01_human_editorial_impact.png` — Chart showing the impact of human editorial efforts.
+* `01_human_editorial_impact.png` — Chart showing human editorial impact.
-* `02_content_transformation_types.png` — Chart illustrating different types of content transformations.
+* `02_content_transformation_types.png` — Chart showing content transformation types.
-* `03_editorial_journey.png` — Chart visualizing the editorial workflow.
+* `03_editorial_journey.png` — Chart illustrating the editorial journey.
-* `04_summary_metric.png` — Chart summarizing a key performance metric.
+* `04_summary_metric.png` — Chart summarizing key metrics.

 ## Conventions
-All files are PNG images named using a sequential numbering scheme.
+All files are PNG images.
+File naming follows a consistent pattern (numbering, descriptive name).

 ---
 Last updated: 2025-09-13